- Date:

 Some solar businesses may refer the ‘tier system’.
 For example, they may say that their panels are Tier 1, 2 or 3.
 The tier system relates to the reputation of the manufacturer and solar industry analysts assign panel manufacturers into one of three groups, with the big long-standing manufacturers with a good reputation for quality and performance in Tier 1, and smaller, newer manufacturers in Tiers 2 and 3.

-If you have limited roof space, panels with higher efficiency will mean you can fit more generation capacity than you could with lower efficiency panels.
+Solar Savvy Tip: If you have limited roof space, higher efficiency panels will allow you to fit more generation capacity compared to lower efficiency panels.

 The Clean Energy Council maintains a list of all solar modules (panels) and inverters that meet Australian Standards for use in the design and installation of solar PV systems.
 This is a more reliable indicator of good quality panels.